Bayezid1989/cc16-project.crud-api-mvp/README.md

 Example -->
 1 | Andes

+Here are the methods you can use.

+- mountains --- get all the maountains
+- mountainByName --- get 1 mountain matching the input name
+- mountainByArea --- mountains matching the input area name
+- mountainsByElevationMoreThan --- get mountains whose elevation is higher the input number
+- createMountain --- insert a mountain with name, elevation, coordinates and area name
+- updateMountain --- update a mountain matching the input name
+- deleteMountain --- delete a mountain matching the input name
+- areas --- get all the areas from area table

-These are supposed be connected using foreign key, but still under construction.
+Mountain and area table are supposed be connected using foreign key, but still under construction.
 And it's not on service and not accessibe via web.
+You can use GrappfQL Playground as UI for now (https://www.apollographql.com/docs/apollo-server/testing/graphql-playground/)

 - Technologies